 Henry Ford once said you can have a Model T in “any color as long as it is black.”
 Going off of that, a survey conducted by the University of Florida claimed that a yellow background with black lettering was the optimal color combination for a sign to attract attention.
 To top it off, the packaging industry says that the color red is the favored attention-getting color down supermarket aisles.
 There you have it!
 Even industry experts agree to disagree.

 What’s the best color choice for your promotional, custom sign?
 Take your pick as to what suits your event or business.
 That’s your answer!
-Here are some helpful suggestions that will help guide your sign design:
+Here are some helpful design color tips that will help guide your sign design:

 Consider Color Value

 Never use a low-value color (light color) with a low-value color.
-For example, light yellow lettering on a white background will not show up.
+For example on design color tips, light yellow lettering on a white background will not show up.
 All pastels (e.g. pale blue, yellow, pink, light green) will not contrast against white backgrounds.
 Fluorescents, though appearing very bright, will not contrast on white.
 Choose a dark (high value) color (e.g. black, navy blue, burgundy, red, forest green).

 Similarly, never use a high-value color with a high-value color.
 For example, black lettering on a navy blue background will not show.

 It’s important to remember that white is considered a base stock color and FREE of charge.
 Colored lettering (blue, red, green, orange, etc.) on a white background is a one-color print.
 The same holds true for white lettering on a blue background.
 The blue is printed in reverse.